ttungl/recommender_systems_fkane/README.md

 			+ Still fundamentally a calculus trick.
 			+ tensorflow used.

+	+ backpropagation:
+		+ For each training set, compute the output error for the weights that we have currently in place for each connection between each artificial neuron.
+Then we take the error that is computed at the end of the neural network and back propagate it down to the other direction through the neural network backwards.
+In that way, we can distribute error back through each connection all the way back to the inputs using the weights that we are currently using at this training step.
+We take the error information to tweak the weights through gradient descent to get a better value on the next pass, which is called an epoch of our training passes.
+		+ Sum up:
+			+ Run a set of weights.
+			+ Measure the errors.
+			+ Back propagate the error using those weights.
+			+ Tune things using gradient descent, and try again until the system converges.

+	+ Activation functions (rectifier).
+		+ Sigmoid, Logistic, tangent, ELU, ReLU, leaky ReLU, Noisy ReLU, etc.
+			+ Sigmoid, Logistic, Tanh:
+				+ Scales everything from 0 to 1 for sigmoid and logistic, and scales -1 to 1 for tanh/hyperbolic tangent.
+				+ Output changes slowly for extreme high/low input values, the change of output value becomes very small => The vanishing gradient problem.
+				+ computationally expensive.
+				+ Tanh is preferred over sigmoid.
+			+ ReLU (Rectified Linear Unit)
+				+ fast compute.
+				+ But when inputs are zeros or negative => The "Dying ReLU" problem.
+			+ Leaky ReLU:
+				+ Solves "dying ReLU" by introducing a slightly negative slope below 0.
+			+ Parametric ReLU
+				+ ReLU but the slope in the negative part is learned via backpropagation. [complicated!!]
+			+ Exponential Linear Unit (ELU):
+			+ Swish: performs well with very deep networks (40+ layers)
+			+ Maxout:
+				+ outputs the max of the inputs.
+				+ ReLU is a special case of maxout.
+				+ Not practical bcos doubles parameters that need to be trained.

+		+ Notes: Step functions don't work with gradient descent as no derivative.

+	+ Optimization functions:
+		+ Momentum optimization: introduces a momentum to the descent, so it slows down as things start to flatten and speeds up as the slope is steep.

+		+ Nesterov Accelerated gradient: a small tweak on momentum optimization: it computes momentum based on the gradient slightly ahead of the current state.

+		+ RMSProp: adaptive learning rate to help point toward the minimum.

+		+ Adam: adaptive moment estimation: momentum + RMSProp.

+	+ Avoiding Overfitting:
+		+ Early stopping (when performance starts dropping)
+		+ Regularization terms added to cost function during training.
+		+ Dropout - ignore percentage (i.e. 50%) of all neurons randomly at each training step.
+			+ works surprisingly well.
+			+ forces your model to spread out its learning.

+	+ Tuning your topology:
+		+ Trial & Error
+			+ Evaluate a smaller network with less neurons in the hidden layers.
+			+ Evaluate a larger net with more layers:
+				+ Try reducing the size of each layer as you progress.
+		+ More layers can yield faster learning.
+		+ Use more layers and neurons than you need, don't care because you use early stopping.
+		+ Use "model zoos".

 	+ Softmax:
 		+ used for classification
 			+ Given a score for each class